mdcatapult/entity-recognition/go/cmd/recognition-api/README.md

 Recognition API provides a HTTP server to handle requests relating to entity recognition.
 Requires redis to be running, as well as the dictionary program.
+Endpoints which involve entity recognition will not work unless the redis instance has had the dictionary importer run against it.

 ## Documentation